Individual & Couples Therapist

 As a Clinical Counselor, this phrase completely summarizes the therapeutic work.
 According to the South African human rights activist Desmond Tutu, “A person is a person through other persons; you can’t be human in isolation; you are human only in relationships”.
-Therefore, in my work I seek to build therapeutic relationships.
-So that, it provide support, empowerment, insight, and compassion at times when life situations are confusing and thoughts turn dark.
+Therefore, in my work, I seek to build therapeutic relationships.
+So, Clinical Counseling provides support, empowerment, insight, and compassion at times when life situations are confusing and thoughts turn dark.

-Morevoer, I work with adults and children, couples and families, and I accompany my clients on their journeys to understand and heal trauma, depression, anxiety, grief, and relationship problems.
-Events that can seem overwhelming when we are alone can also be a source of learning.
-And alwo growth when we have a witness and an ally in working through challenges.
+I work with children, adults, couples and families, and I accompany my clients on their journeys to understand and heal trauma, depression, anxiety, grief, and relationship problems.
+Events that can seem overwhelming when we are alone can heal in the safety of a relationship and also be a source of learning.

 Personal Journey and Clinical Treatment Modalities: